Edgewater Miami Development Guide: New Condo Projects

 Aria Reserve, 700 NE 24th Street

-Rising on more than five acres of a one-of-a-kind waterfront reserve, Aria Reserve will feature two Arquitectonica-designed towers poised to become an iconic addition to the bayfront, thanks to a unique zigzag pattern adding distinction to their façade.
+Rising on more than five acres of a one-of-a-kind waterfront reserve, Aria Reserve features two Arquitectonica-designed towers poised to become an iconic addition to the bayfront, thanks to a unique zigzag pattern adding distinction to their façade.
 Rising 62 stories, they will also be the tallest residential twin towers in the U.S.

 Offering a total of 782 oversized luxury residences, living at Aria Reserve, you will have an unbeatable combination of direct water views, 11-foot-deep terraces, East-to-West flow-through floorplans, and a dedicated office/bonus room in all residences.
 The 62-story towers will feature couture-inspired interiors by MORADA Haute Furniture Boutique, and all of this is available at some of the best price points for luxury condos in all of Miami.